irayje/deep_learning_homework/results.md

 # Predictor Results:

 ### Which model has a lower loss?
 The closing stock price predictor had a lower loss.
-Deviating a lot less fromt the STD.
+Deviating a lot less from the actual results.

 ### Which model tracks the actual values better over time?